-As the Manager for Industry Partnerships, Matt works closely with industry, government and community partners to identify partnership and development opportunities with the University.
-Matt has a well-developed understanding of strategic markets.
+As a Manager for Industry Partnerships, Matt works closely with industry, government and community partners to identify partnership and development opportunities with the University.
+Matt has a well-developed understanding of strategic markets, fostered through 10 years of experience working at national and international organisations such as KPMG, GE, and the Federal Government.
 His focus is to deliver value to business stakeholders as well as establishing strategic partnerships of commercial importance.
-He has worked in academia, industry and government, also completing a PhD in Nanotechnology at Monash University.
+He has worked in academia, industry and government, also completing a PhD in Nanotechnology at Flinders University.

 Sharon is involved in fostering industry partnerships across all faculties and portfolios at Monash.
 Sharon has considerable experience in research and grant development and marketing in both university and government sectors.
 She has particular experience in Victorian biodiversity and biosecurity as well as project management.
 In her role with Industry Partnerships, she assists with development of industry and government engagement to form linkages with Monash capabilities, and supports all aspects of project development.